 Prior to becoming Managing Attorney, Mr. Beeken focused on accounting litigation and a variety of other types of commercial disputes after joining Debevoise in 1991.

-Mr. Beeken is admitted to appear before the Southern, Eastern and Western Districts of New York, the U.S. District for the District of Columbia, the U.S. Courts of Appeals for the First, Second and DC Circuits, and the U.S. Supreme Court.
-He is the Immediate Past President of the New York City Managing Attorneys and Clerks Association Executive Committee 2004-2012, Executive Board 2012-present, Newsletter Committee 2002-present; Secretary 2012-2014; Treasurer 2014-2016; President 2016-2018) and a member of the New York County Lawyers’ Association (Supreme Court Committee 2012-present), for which he is an editor of the annually published Attorneys’ Guide to Civil Practice in the New York County Supreme Court.
+Mr. Beeken is admitted to appear before the Southern, Eastern and Western Districts of New York, the U.S. District for the District of Columbia, the U.S. Courts of Appeals for the First, Second and D.C.
+Circuits, and the U.S. Supreme Court.
+He is actively involved in the New York City–based Managing Attorneys and Clerks Association Inc. (Executive Committee 2004–2012; Executive Board 2012–present; Newsletter Committee 2002–present; Secretary 2012–2014; Treasurer 2014–2016, 2020–present; President 2016–2018; Rules Committee chair 2010–2016, 2018–present) and a member of the New York County Lawyers’ Association (Supreme Court Committee 2012–present), for which he is an editor of the annually published Attorneys’ Guide to Civil Practice in the New York County Supreme Court.

 Mr. Beeken received his B.A. in English (with Honors) from Haverford College in 1983 and his J.D. from Columbia in 1991, where he was a Stone Scholar, a member of the Journal of Environmental Law, an editorial assistant to Professor E. Allan Farnsworth, a research assistant to Professor Henry Paul Monaghan and an intern in the chambers of U.S. District Judge Leonard B. Sand, Southern District of New York.